 Storage Instructions

-The shelf life of this cannabis oil will depend on how you made it and was other ingredients you added.
+The shelf life of this cannabis oil will depend on how you made it and the other ingredients you added.

-Store the oil in a dark bottle, like an amber dropper bottle, in a cool, dark, day place.
+Store the oil in a dark bottle, like an amber dropper bottle, in a cool, dark, dry place.

 When stored properly, these oils can last a long time, several months or more.